sherw98/SurvivalAnalysis_BreastCancer_MSKResearch/README.md

 Full App

 This is the full app that needs the supplement of data owned by Memorial Sloan Kettering.
 Therefore, by itself, it does not work.
-However the example output is shown in the pdfs in the file called "Smaple Output".
+However the example output is shown in the pdfs in this same folder.

 There are four tabs in the app.